songwenhao/tdesktop/cmake/external/glib/cppgir/docs/cppgir.md

 but may have to be used if support for an older GLib is required.
 This can be arranged by defining `GI_OBJECT_NEWV` (and the deprecation warning should also be silenced when dealing with newer version).
+If the items are also marked deprecated in GIR data, then these are skipped by default.
+However, if the string `deprecated:<NAMESPACE>:<VERSION>` matches (a regexp) in specified ignore data/files, then deprecated items will be considered for the namespace in question, after being checked as usual against the ignore list.

 If you have specified the `--class` option, then the generated code will possibly contain classes that inherit from several classes (representing